aerickson/bbtq/DEVELOP.md

 ## publishing

-Currently using pipenv and hatch.
+Currently using hatch (and pipenv for dev deps).

 TODO: Switch to poetry for all?